-Our amounts didn’t match up to the recipe, and we realised only once we peered more closely at the contents of the defrosted box that the “leeks” were actually home-grown spring onions, which we went ahead and used, so I’m providing the original recipe ingredients first and then what we ended up using.
+Our amounts didn’t match up to the recipe, and we realised only once we peered more closely at the contents of the defrosted box that what we’d thought were “leeks” were actually home-grown spring onions, so I’m providing the recipe as we ended up making it.

 Kavey's Chicken, Spring Onion & Mushroom Pie

 Inspired by John Torode's Chicken, Leek and Mushroom Pie

 - 2-3 spring onions both green and white parts, cut quite small

 - 50 g plain flour plus extra for rolling pastry

 - 100 ml double cream